 Supply teachers were asked why they carried out supply teaching work.
 The top five reasons cited by supply teachers were:

-Supply teachers were asked about the ability to secure work teaching during the academic year 2023/24.
-Just two-fifths (41%) reported that they had no problems securing work, whereas a third (33%) reported that they had some problems securing work.
-However, a fifth of supply teachers (20%) reported that they had significant problems getting supply work and just over one in 20 reported that they had not been able to secure any supply work.
+Supply teachers were asked about the ability to secure work teaching during the academic year 2024/25.
+Over a third (36%) reported that they had no problems securing work, whereas almost a third (32%) reported that they had some problems securing work.
+However, just over a quarter (26%) of supply teachers reported that they had significant problems getting supply work, and just over one in 20 (6%) reported that they had not been able to secure any supply work.

 Access to work

-During the academic year 2023/24, over three-quarters of supply teachers (78%) reported that they were working for one local authority, 17% reported that they were working for two local authorities and 4% reported that they were working for three local authorities.
+During the academic year 2024/25, over four-fifths (83%) of supply teachers reported that they were working for one local authority, 10% reported that they were working for two local authorities, and 4% reported that they were working for three local authorities.
+Three per cent reported that they were working for more than five local authorities.

-When asked if this was more or less than the number of local authorities they had worked for during the previous academic year, just under one in 20 supply teachers (4%) stated that it was more, just under one in ten (9%) stated that it was less and just under nine out of ten (87%) stated that it had stayed the same.
+When asked if this was more or less than the number of local authorities they had worked for during the previous academic year, just under one in ten (8%) supply teachers stated that it was more, 16% stated that it was fewer, and just over three-quarters (76%) stated that it had stayed the same.

-Just over a fifth of supply teachers (22%) reported that they had to travel further than in previous years in order to secure work.
+Fourteen per cent of supply teachers reported that they had to travel further than in previous years in order to secure work.

-Well in excess of half of supply teachers (55%) stated that the cost-of-living crisis had a detrimental impact on how far they were willing to travel to undertake an assignment.
+A total of 48% stated that the cost-of-living crisis had a detrimental impact on how far they were willing to travel to undertake an assignment.

 Availability of work

-Two-fifths of supply teachers (40%) who responded to the survey stated that they were able to secure work in primary schools, well in excess of half (57%) stated that they were able to secure work in secondary schools and one in ten (10%) reported that they were able to secure work in special schools/pupil referral units.
+Two-fifths (40%) of supply teachers who responded to the survey stated that they were able to secure work in primary schools, just over two-thirds (67%) stated that they were able to secure work in secondary schools, and one in ten (10%) reported that they were able to secure work in special schools/ specialist units.

-For those supply teachers who reported that they were able to secure work during the academic year 2023/24, just over a fifth (22%) reported that the majority of their supply teaching was short-term supply (e.g. ad hoc for two days or fewer) and over well in excess of three-quarters (78%) stated that the majority of their supply teaching was on longer term assignments (e.g. placements in excess of two days).
+For those supply teachers who reported that they were able to secure work during the academic year 2024/25, just under three-fifths (59%) reported that the majority of their supply teaching was short-term supply (e.g. ad hoc for two days or fewer), and just over two-fifths (41%) stated that the majority of their supply teaching was on longer term assignments (e.g. placements in excess of two days).

-Of those supply teachers on a long-term assignment, a quarter (25%) said that this was weekly supply work and 14% stated that this was monthly supply work.
-Just under a third of supply teachers (30%) reported that the majority of their work was termly supply work and 31% stated that the majority of their supply teaching was on longer term assignments in excess of a term.
+Of those supply teachers on a long-term assignment, well over half (54%) said that this was weekly supply work, and just under one in ten (8%) stated that this was monthly supply work.
+Another 8% reported that the majority of their work was termly supply work, and almost a third (30%) stated that the majority of their supply teaching was on longer term assignments in excess of a term.

-When supply teachers were asked how many days on average they were able to obtain work during the academic year 2023/24, 14% said they secured work one day a week, over a fifth (23%) two days a week and 14% three days a week.
-Just over one in ten supply teachers (12%) said they were able to secure work for four days a week and well in excess of a third (37%) stated that they were able to secure work five days a week.
+When supply teachers were asked how many days on average they were able to obtain work during the academic year 2024/25, just under a fifth (18%) said they secured work one day a week, 28% two days a week, and 29% three days a week.
+Just over one in ten (11%) supply teachers said they were able to secure work for four days a week, and 14% stated that they were able to secure work five days a week.
+However, half of supply teachers said that they would like to work either four or five days a week.

 Days currently worked vs days wished to work by supply teachers